goauthentik/authentik/website/integrations/services/harbor/index.md

 Note the Client ID and Client Secret values.
 Create an application, using the provider you've created above.

 ## Harbor
+note to self: mabye describe things a little bit

 ![](./img/harbor-01.png)